Hotmoka/hotmoka/tutorial/Takamaka.md

 element should be accessable in constant time.
 It is also possible to add an element at the beginning of a list, in constant time.
 The size of a list is not fixed: lists grow in size as more elements are added.

+Java has many classes for implementing lists, all subclasses of `java.util.List<T>`.
+They can be used in Takamaka, but not as fields of a storage class.
+For that,
-Takamaka provides an implementation of lists with the storage class `StorageList<PayableContract>`.
-Its objects are storage objects and can consequently be held in blockchain, *as long as only storage objects are added to the list*.
+Takamaka provides an implementation of lists with the storage class `StorageList<T>`.
+Its instances are storage objects and can consequently be held in fields of storage classes and can be stored in blockchain, *as long as only storage objects are added to the list*.
 Takamaka lists provide constant-time access and addition to both ends of a list.
-We refer to the JavaDoc of `StorageList` for a full list of its methods.
+We refer to the JavaDoc of `StorageList<T>` for a full list of its methods.
-They include methods adding elements to both ends of the list, accessing and removing elements, for iterating on a list and for building an array with the elements of a list.
+They include methods adding elements to both ends of the list, accessing and removing elements, for iterating on a list and for building a Java array `T[]` with the elements of a `StorageList<T>`.

 Next section shows an example of use of `StorageList`.